monsoonmaelstrom/book2/book2.md

 Even in the pass when Davy tied her to her horse, then tied me to mine, and she was out for days, she didn’t look this bad.
 But she could have stopped that any time she wanted.
 I don’t think she can stop whatever this is.

 Right now, she looks like she’s dying.
 Her complexion is sallow and she has dark circles under eyes.
 She’s barely breathing.
-I keep having to check that she’s still alive, which merely serves to illustrate how irrational I’m being, since if I’m alive she must be too.
+I continue having to check she’s alive, which merely serves to illustrate how irrational I’m being, since if I’m alive she must be too.
 I don’t need to check, but I keep doing it.

 I wrap my palm around hers.
 It engulfs her entire hand.
-Her skin feels cold, and every time I touch her, I worry that it’s going to be the last time.
+Her skin feels cold, and every time I touch her, I worry it’s going to be the last time.
 It’s hard to breathe around that thought.
 It feels like my chest is being squeezed from the inside out.

 She’s getting thinner too.
 I can see the bones in her wrist sharply through her skin.
 She never completely regained all the weight she lost in the pass.
-I’m so worried that I feel paralyzed.
+I’m so worried I feel paralyzed.

 “Liam, relax,” Alex says from a chair he’s pulled up to the other side of the bed.
 “I meant it earlier when I said you should try breathing.
 If you can’t keep your own shit together, you’re not going to be able to help her.”